ReevesLab/CytoDRAV/README.md

     - Converting all variables and functions to snake_case.
 I am beginning to refresh my python knowledge and that is the accepted style there so I will continue it here.
     - Commenting all code blocks.
 No more chunks of code without a small descriptor on what that chunk does.
 ## Planned updates
- * Enable OpenMP support.
+ * ~~Enable OpenMP support.
 Rtsne takes an optional parameters `num_threads` Initial testing gives errors, which I believe are due to the fact that I am launching the Rtsne call on a separate thread than the main CytoDRAV application.
-I will need to test this a lot to see if I can narrow down the error.
+I will need to test this a lot to see if I can narrow down the error.~~ Added 2019-0505
  * More options for plot aesthetics.
 Many people (our lab included) prefer to add figure legends and text using software such as GraphPad Prism.
 I will be adding options for the following:
     - ~~Hide: legend, title, axis labels~~ Added 2019-05-05
     - Modify: axis tick and tick label font size; plot background color